llingg/docs-opmanual_autolab/book/opmanual_autolab/50_autolab_operation_manual/51_autolab_HW_checks_script.md

 If no protector is installed yet, then first check that no pins are bent or are making contact and then add the protector.
 It should slide into place without applying any force.
 The stl file to 3D print the pin protector can be found in [](#adding-hw-to-bot).

-### Step 2

-Make sure there is a SD card plugged into the Duckiebot for logging using a USB adapter.
-As the adapter has a LED that might disturb the performance of the other Duckiebots, you need to put a piece of tape on it.
-Make sure that you cannot see any more light coming from the LED before proceeding.
-A USB memory stick is fine as well for storage.
-IMPORTANT: the SD card or USB memory stick must be formatted as `ext4`.
-You can change this by plugging in the memory stick or SD card in the computer, choose `format` and then choose `ext4`.

 ### Step 3

 Check if the standoff on the Duckiebot is mounted and an April tag matching the Duckiebot name (hostname) is attached.
 The April tag needs to be aligned with the front of the top plate and centered.
 On the top plate you will find engraved lines that show you where to position it.  the standoff needs to be mounted in the very front of the bot.
 A picture can be found in [](#fig:standoffs-mounted-autobot)